 The financial statements reflect the aggregate financial posture of the Department and include both the proprietary (Federal accounting standards) and budgetary resources of the Department.
-The Department is large and complex with an asset base of \$2.3 trillion, and approximately 3 million military and civilian employees on installations in every state and around the world.
+The Department is large and complex with an asset base of \$2.4 trillion, and approximately 1.3 million personnel in the active component, more than 810,000 personnel serving in the National Guard and Reserve forces, and about 750,000 civilians employees on installations in every state and around the world.